zenika-open-source/hygie/docs/post-actions/customisablePostActions.md

 You can:

 - log informations,
-- send webhook with data priviously proccessed,
+- send webhook with data priviously processed,
 - comment an issue or a PR,
 - and much more!